 Balthasar founded Interface Policy Studies Research Consulting in 1991 in Lucerne.
 Interface specializes in evaluation of policy measures and programs.
 Balthasar’s main areas of research are policy analysis and evaluation research.
 In addition, he concentrates mainly on Swiss social and health policies.

 From 1987 to 2007 he taught at the Institute of Political Science at the University of Bern.
 He also directed various further education courses on evaluation.
 He has been a member of the Department of Political Science at the University of Lucerne since 2007.
-Since 2013 he is also member of the Department of Health Science and Health Policy at the same university.
+Since 2013 he is also member of the Department of Health Science and Health Policy (now Department of Health Sciences and Medicine) at the same university.

 Jerome Bickenbach is a professor at the University of Lucerne and Swiss Paraplegic Research, Nottwil, and Emeritus Professor at Queen’s University, Canada.
 He is the author or editor of Physical Disability and Social Policy (1993) and the co-editor of Introduction to Disability (1998), Disability and Culture: Universalism and Diversity (2000), A Seat at the Table: Persons with Disabilities and Policy Making (2001), Quality of Life and Human Difference (2003), Ethics, Law, and Policy: The SAGE Reference Series on Disability (2012) and Disability and the Good Human Life (2014) and numerous articles and chapters in disability studies, focusing on the nature of disability and disability law and policy.
 He was the editor of the joint WHO-ISCoS report called International Perspectives on Spinal Cord Injury and more recently a World Bank/WHO manual ICF and Disability Assessment.
 Since 1995 he has been a consultant with WHO working on the preparation and implementation of the ICF.
 Most recently his research includes disability quality of life and the disability critique, disability epidemiology, ageing and wellbeing, universal design and inclusion, modelling disability statistics for population health surveys, the relationship between disability and health, and the ethics and the application of ICF to the development of human right indiciators for monitoring the implementation of the UN Convention on the Rights of Persons with Disabilities.

-Stefan Boes is a Professor of Health Economics at the Department of Health Sciences and Health Policy and Director of the Center for Health, Policy and Economics (CHPE) at the University of Lucerne.
+Stefan Boes is a Professor of Health Economics at the Department of Health Sciences and Medicine (former Department of Health Sciences and Health Policy) and Director of the Center for Health, Policy and Economics (CHPE) at the University of Lucerne.
 Before coming to Lucerne, he was an Assistant Professor of Econometrics at the University of Bern and a Lecturer in Statistics and Econometrics at the University of Zurich.
 He holds a PhD in Economics from the University of Zurich and a MSc in Economics from the University of Konstanz.
 During two post-doc fellowships, he visited the IQSS at Harvard University (2009/2010) and the economics departments at Princeton University (2010) and the MIT (2012).

 Mirjam Brach has been the Administrative Director of Swiss Paraplegic Research since January 2006.
 She is also a member of the Board of Trustees of the Swiss Paraplegic Group Pension Fund.
 Before starting at SPF, Mirjam Brach held several clinical, teaching and management positions in Germany.
 She is a registered nurse; from 1982 until 1998 she worked in various fields of nursing, during which time she gained clinical experience in cardiology, abdominal surgery and traumatology.
 After many years as a clinical practitioner, Mirjam Brach focused more on research and management.
 In 1998 and 1999 she worked as a Research Fellow at the Bavarian Public Health Research Institute at the Department of Physical Medicine and Rehabilitation at Ludwig-Maximilians-University (LMU) in Munich, Germany and from 1999 until 2005 as a Clinic Manager and Research Leader in in rehabilitation economics in the Department of Physical Medicine and Rehabilitation and the former Institute of Health and Rehabilitation Sciences at LMU.
 Mirjam Brach has served as a lecturer on the topics of health policy, health economics and health administration including in the Medical Faculty of LMU, at the Bavarian Academy for Nursing, in Gauting, Germany, within the Master Program in Physiotherapy Sciences at University Hospital Zurich in Switzerland and within the Master Program in Health Sciences at the University for Health Sciences, Medical Informatics and Technology in Innsbruck, Austria.